-Carrera Solar Atacama (CSA) is the first solar powered car competition in Latin America, and will be carried out in the driest desert in the world, with the highest levels of radiation, along an impressive geography.
+Carrera Solar Atacama is the first solar powered car competition in Latin America.
+The race takes place in the driest desert in the world, where you can find with the highest levels of solar radiation on the planet, and impressive landscapes.

-In the second version of Carrera Solar Atacama, four days of competition allowed that Antakari, the team commanded by Universidad de La Serena, and Minera Los Pelambres, ratify the winner condition in the Evolution Category 2012; and the first place in the Hybrid Category was the ACAPOMIL team, from the Academia Politécnica Nacional.
-The tour was of 1200 KM, divided in four stages:
+At the 2nd Carrera Solar Atacama, the Antakari team from the Universidad de La Serena and Minera Los Pelambres, was once again crowned winner of the Evolution Class 2012 following four days of competition.
+First place in the Hybrid Class went to ACAPOMIL team from the Academia Politécnica Nacional.
+The race took place over a route of 1200 km, divided in four stages:

 1.- Humberstone – Calama.